Home Schooling In Barbados

 Home schooling is legal in Barbados under Article 42 of the Education Act Cap.
 41 (1997), which states, “A child of compulsory school age may be exempted from compulsory attendance at school…if the child is receiving instruction at home in a manner and to a standard satisfactory to the Minister.”

-Families who wish to homeschool should apply for an exemption from the Chief Education Officer, as outlined in the Education Act, Article 42, § 3.
+Families who wish to home school their children should apply for an exemption from the Chief Education Officer, as outlined in the Education Act, Article 42, § 3.

 The child’s name, date of birth and any previous schools that they attended